Fake news in the Philippines

 Fake news in the Philippines refers to the general and widespread misinformation or disinformation in the country by various actors.
+The term is a misnomer because "news" is defined as the "accurate and timely reporting of events, ideas and issues."
+However, the term "fake news" has been popularized by those who seek to undermine trust in media.
 It has been problematic in the Philippines where social media and alike plays a key role in influencing topics and information ranging from politics, health, belief, religion, current events, aid, lifestyle, elections and others.
-Recently, it has evolved to be a rampant issue against the COVID-19 pandemic in the Philippines and the 2022 Philippine general election.
+The 2025 Reuter's Institute Digital News Report found that 67% of Filipinos believed the spread of disinformation as a serious problem.
+This point of view comes in the wake of widespread disinformation regarding the COVID-19 pandemic in the Philippines and the 2022 and 2025 Philippine general elections.

-Following the 2016 Philippine election, Senator Francis Pangilinan filed a proposal to hold an inquiry regarding the conduct of social media platforms that allowed for the spreading of fake news.
-Pangilinan called for penalties for social media companies that allow disinformation to spread on their platforms.
+As early as the 2016 Philippine election, legislators have been questioning social media platforms that allow the spread of disinformation.
+In the 2022 general elections, opposition leaders, such as Leni Robredo and Senator Francis Pangilinan were the primary targets of disinformation.

+To combat disinformation, several organizations have been established by media and civil society.
+Most notable is Tsek.ph, the first collaborative network of media, the academe and civil society in that aims to counter disinformation and provide the public with verified information.
+Several of its partner organizations have been accredited by the International Fact-checking Network.

+Other organizations and collaborative efforts have since followed suit.

 History

 According to media analysts, developing countries such as the Philippines, with generally new access to social media and democracy, feel the problem of fake news to a larger extent.
+Fake news websites in the country have been identified as early as 2014.
 Facebook is one of the largest platforms being an open website, that works as a booster to sway the opinion of the public due to manufactured stories.
 While Facebook provides free media sources, it does not provide its users with the access to fact checking websites.
 Because of this, government authorities call for a tool that will filter out "fake news" to secure the integrity of cyberspace in the Philippines.
-Rappler, a social news network in the Philippines, investigated online networks of Rodrigo Duterte supporters and discovered that they include fake news, fake accounts, bots, and trolls, which Rappler thinks are being used to silence dissent.
 The creation of fake news, and fake news accounts on social media has been a danger to the political health of the country.
 According to Kate Lamble and Megha Mohan of BBC news, "What we're seeing on social media again is manufactured reality ...
 They also create a very real chilling effect against normal people, against journalists (who) are the first targets, and they attack in very personal ways with death threats and rape threats."
 Journalists are often risking their lives in publishing articles that contest fake news in the Philippines.